Michael J Wright Archive Documentation

 Example: https://fcrepo.michaeljwright.com.au/fcrepo/rest/paintings/MJW-P-2024-001

-Is there an API rate limit for legal deposit harvesting?
+Is there a API rate limit?

 How often is metadata updated?

 Metadata is updated in real-time as curators add or modify content.
 There is no scheduled batch update cycle.
-Legal deposit libraries can implement periodic harvesting (weekly/monthly) to capture new additions and updates.

 Change Log